Luggage ·20.06.2024

 For those inclined to pick up a souvenir or two on jaunts away — Turkish coffee from Istanbul or possibly an Italian leather bag in Florence — it’s also convenient to know how much spare weight they have to work with on the flight home.

 It’s worth remembering that while airlines typically only weigh checked luggage, some might be inclined to inspect your cabin cases too.
-Guidelines vary, do due diligence.
+Guidelines vary, so be diligent.

 How to weigh luggage with a hand scale